 - Beetroots if bought fresh can often be replanted again.
 Take the whole beetroot and plant with the leaf end upwards and the pointy bit down.
 It will start to both grow new shoots and eventually go to seed so you can start the cycle again.
 Remember beetroot leaves are a wonderful addition to salads although in moderation as they do contain oxalic acid.
 These leafy greens are full of vitamins, add colour and you can keep picking leaves until you are ready to harvest your root crop.

-- Organic Celery will regrow if cut above the base of the stalks.
-Add to warm water in a shallow dish for a few days till roots appear and then plant out in moist rich soil.
+- Organic celery will regrow if cut above the base of the stalks.
+Add to warm water in a shallow dish for a few days till roots appear.
+Then plant out in moist rich soil.
 Mulch and water well until leaves appear.

 - Fresh peas are another veggie you can buy from your market or grocer and grow from seed.
 The seeds need to be ripe enough to germinate so check if the peas in the pod are large and swollen.
 Plant them right away or save them for later planting by drying them out well.

-4. Save Seeds: It’s quick and cheap to save some seeds from easy to grow herbs like dill, basil and rocket, or veggies like tomatoes and pumpkin which will more than reward you for your efforts.
+It’s quick and cheap to save some seeds from easy to grow herbs like dill, basil and rocket.
+Or try veggies like tomatoes and pumpkin which will more than reward you for your efforts.
 One plant or fruit has more seeds than you will need to use at once or most likely that whole season or year!
 Nature is extremely generous and prolific!

-- If you have excess seeds (more than you need) or more seedlings have germinated successfully than you can realistically plant, another thrifty tip is to share or swap your surplus.
-In my case, I often have loads of extra herb seeds like dill, rocket, basil and chives so it makes sense to share these around.
+- If you have excess seeds or more seedlings have germinated successfully than you can realistically plant, share or swap your surplus.
+I often have loads of extra herb seeds like dill, rocket, basil and chives so it makes sense to share these around.
 Small seeds don’t last as long as larger ones like peas and beans too so it’s best not to hoard, but to share and plant!
 Tomatoes are always self-seeding and popping up everywhere so I have more than I will ever eat, cook, freeze or dehydrate (semi-dry).
 Healthy seeds and seedlings are shared with our local seed ‘bank’ and swapped for other varieties that I then add to my garden.
 This saves me buying a new packet of seeds or seedlings too, so it’s a ‘win-win’ for everyone.